 Gaumukh Trek Difficulty

-Difficulty level of Gaumukh trek is moderate to difficult.
+The difficulty level of the Gaumukh trek is moderate to difficult.

 Gaumukh Trek Itinerary